rauc/rauc/docs/reference.rst

   when verifying a bundle.
   You can either specify them explicitly by using a space-separated list for format names (such as ``plain verity``).
-  In this case, any any future changes of the built-in defaults will have no effect.
+  In this case, any future changes of the built-in defaults will have no effect.

   Alternatively, you can use format names prefixed by ``-`` or ``+`` (such as